 Individuals are encouraged to have a personal understanding of the idea of a “higher power”, and are not required to follow any particular religious tradition.

-Cycles of Change feels that using the 12 Step program as the hub of the treatment wheel, provides a life-long way for those in recovery to keep their sobriety.
-Other types of therapy take supporting roles to the 12 steps to recovery, but do not overshadow them.
+Cycles of Change views the 12 Step program as the hub of the treatment wheel, providing a life-long way for those in recovery to keep their sobriety.
+With other types of therapy supporting the 12 steps to recovery.

 Some clients attending rehabilitation at Cycles of Change are learning about the 12 steps for the first time.
 Others have tried a less structured and “repurposed” 12 step program created around a modified idea of 12 steps, but were not able to remain sober.

 Ready to take the first step toward living sober?